RobRendell/gTove/README.md

 * Drive 403 error fetching images not re-trying in file browser?
 * Ross was trying to navigate with the browser forward/back buttons.
 * Need some way to move files/folders in file browser.
-* Andrew requests a way to draw a several-line polygon to select an area to clear fog of war.
+* Andrew requests a way to draw a multi-line polygon to select an area to clear fog of war.
 * Bundles don't support templates.
 * "Miniature list" feature, which pops up a table with the mini names.  "+ column" button to add a new column of editable fields to the table, and make it that you can sort the table ascending/descending by clicking a column